m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 ![](https://assets.omscs.io/BA147DFC-0C94-4469-BAE1-282BFE84AE62.png)

-The design is sometimes called “IP over anything” or “anything over IP”.
+The design is sometimes called "IP over anything" or "anything over IP".

 The advantage of the narrow waist is that it is fairly easy to get a device on the network.
 The drawback is that since every device is running IP, it’s very difficult to make any changes at this layer.